A-Evan-S/a-evan-s.github.io/site/pages/posts/monospaced_justified.md

 In each example I've tried, these two objectives converge to the same solution, but I haven't been able to prove that generally.
 I opted to solve for minimizing the variance.

-In either case, the first step is identifying all the reachable gap widths for a given set of witespace characters.
+In either case, the first step is identifying all the reachable gap widths for a given set of whitespace characters.
 This can be solved again using the change making algorithm, this time finding the total feasible space.
 For example, using the numbers above (where a single space is 432 units), we can make gaps of size:

 $$0, 45, 90, 120, 135, 144, 160, 165, 180, 189, 205, 210, 216, 225, 234, 240, 250, 255 ...$$